Dyckman Street station (IRT Broadway–Seventh Avenue Line)

 The Dyckman Street station (pronounced DIKE-man) is a station on the IRT Broadway–Seventh Avenue Line of the New York City Subway.
-Located roughly at the intersection of Dyckman Street and Nagle Avenue in Inwood, Manhattan, it is served by the 1 train at all times.
+Located roughly at the intersection of Dyckman Street and Nagle Avenue in the Inwood neighborhood of Manhattan, it is served by the 1 train at all times.

 Built by the Interborough Rapid Transit Company (IRT), the station opened on March 12, 1906, as part of the first subway.
 The northbound platform was lengthened in 1910 while the southbound platform was lengthened in 1948.
 The station house under the platforms was renovated in 1991.
 The station was renovated in 2014, during which the southbound platform was retrofitted with an elevator to comply with the Americans with Disabilities Act of 1990.
+The northbound platform was made accessible in 2023.